matthewfritz/bpr-vagrant/README.md

 ### CentOS

-Download the [CentOS 6.10 x86-64 Minimal ISO](https://vault.centos.org/6.10/isos/x86_64/CentOS-6.10-x86_64-minimal.iso).
+Download the [CentOS 6.10 x86-64 Minimal ISO](https://vault.centos.org/6.10/isos/x86_64/CentOS-6.10-x86_64-minimal.iso) and place it in the `images` directory.

 This is the minimal installation disk image for the OS.
 The Vagrantfile references this for quicker provisioning.

 ## Scripts and Aliases